MahmoodJamshidian/BrainFuck/README.md

   During the build, programming languages are basically read from the source, and according to the source, structures are defined for the compiler, and it is necessary to convert those structures into machine language or to be executed by an interpreter.

   Summary.
-So far all the main commands and structures have been added to the compiler
+So far all the main commands and structures have been added to the interpreter

   > **NOTE**: In the previous versions ([v0.1](https://github.com/MahmoodJamshidian/BrainFuck/releases/tag/v0.1) and [v0.2](https://github.com/MahmoodJamshidian/BrainFuck/releases/tag/v0.2)), there were `-m` and `-p` options that specified the maximum memory limit and the maximum number of pointers, but due to the addition of the function, these options were removed.

 - ### Pointer System

   One of the problems I faced while writing a small program with this programming language was the problem of moving between memory cells.

   When you want to move between memory houses, you use two characters **`<`** and **`>`**.
 But consider that you have to write a program that takes a long input from the user, but you can't.
 If you have doubts, you can try this!
 If you succeeded, I congratulate you, but take a look at the code you typed, you just wasted your time!
 But you have to look for a solution.